spiderbit/emacs-daylight/README.md

 Chooses your Emacs 24 color theme based on the time of day.

-If you're like me, you change your colorscheme a lot throughout the day out of either eye-strain or color-induced boredom.
+If you're like me, you change your color scheme a lot throughout the day out of either eye-strain or color-induced boredom.
 Let this script take care of this process for you!